Hayesville High School: History

 After Ogden and Elf schools shifted focus to elementary students, Hayesville was the only high school in the county from 1937 on.

 In the 1940s and 50s, traveling music groups including Lester Flat and Earl Scruggs, Carl Story, Minnie Pearl, and Hank Williams performed at Hayesville High.

-A new school was constructed in 1950 and the old brick schoolhouse was demolished the following year.
+A new school was constructed in 1950, and the old brick schoolhouse was demolished the following year.
 The new school began using water from the town of Hayesville.
 A gymnasium was built in 1957.
 In the 1950s the school added 14 acres of land (including an athletic field), a custodian's home, and a brick auditorium.

 In 1972, Hayesville High's shop class students built a new jail for Clay County in Hayesville.
-The prison was in use until it was replaced in 2008.
+This was in use until it was replaced in 2008.
 In the 1980s, Hayesville High's trade and industrial classes built homes that were auctioned off by the board of education.
-From 1988-1989, the school's vocational carpentry class built the octagonal gazebo stage on the town square next to the Clay County Courthouse.
+From 1988 to 1989, the school's vocational carpentry class built the octagonal gazebo stage on the town square next to the Clay County Courthouse.

 Hayesville High School served students in grades 7-12 until the creation of Hayesville Middle School in 1989.
-At that point HHS began serving grades 9-12.
+At that point, HHS began serving grades 9-12.
 In 1991, the high school moved into its current two-story brick facility, which was designed by 1953 Hayesville High School graduate James Padgett of Padgett and Freeman Architects.
 Padgett's firm designed many of the buildings and additions on campus.

 In 2008, the campus track was named the Buck Carney Track in honor of the school's most successful track and cross country coach, Elda Homer Carney.

-Hayesville High School's auditorium was demolished in summer 2024 to make room for a new middle school and performing arts center that is expected to open in January 2027.
-In 2025, the high school's gym was renamed the Darryl K. McClure Gymnasium in honor of its longtime girls basketball coach.
+Hayesville High School's auditorium was demolished in the summer of 2024, to make room for a new middle school and performing arts center that is expected to open in January 2027.

+In 2025, the high school's gym was renamed the Darryl K. McClure Gymnasium in honor of its longtime girls' basketball coach.
+Cocaine was found on campus for the first time in 2026.